felleslosninger/eidas-connector/docker/connector/README.md

 # eIDAS-connector Configuration

-Folder `config` contains the configuration files for the eIDAS-connector.
+Folder `connector/config` contains common configuration files for the eIDAS-connector.

-## URLs
-Placeholders to change:
-* `NO-EIDAS-CONNECTOR-URL` - URL of this application (eidas-connector) used in eidas.xml
-* `IDPORTEN-CONNECTOR-URL` - URL to eidas-idporten-connector (SpecificConnectorService) used in eidas.xml
-* `DEMOLAND-CA-URL` - URL of the CA of the DEMOLAND country whitelisted in metadata/ folder.
-Also add foreign countries EidasNodeConnector to this list.
-* `NO-EU-EIDAS-CONNECTOR-URL` - URL of Norway NO country whitelisted in metadata/ folder.
-Also add foreign countries EidasNodeConnector to this list.

-NB: might be changed to reflect correct context-paths and api.

-These must be altered in dockerfile or in config outside of K8 container.
+Folder `connector/profiles/<environment>` contains environment specific configuration.

+docker/connector/profiles/<environment>/eidas.xml contains configuration of connected countries.

 ## Keystores
-TODO: replace with our versions, should use HMS in test/production.
+Are read from Vault as base64 encoded strings and decoded as keystores via scripts.
+The keystore passwords and keystore-key passwords is stored in Vault as well.

+### Encryption
+Keystore stored in Vault for all environments.
+Configured in EncryptModule_Connector.xml.

+### Truststore of other countries metadata signing certificates
+Truststore stored in Vault for all environments.
+Configured in MetadataModule_Connector.xml/SignModule_Connector_HSM_P12.xml.

+### Signing and metadata signing
+Signing + metadata signing certificate and key stored in HSM for test and production environments.
+For local-docker and systest these are stored in Vault.
+Configured in MetadataModule_Connector.xml/SignModule_Connector_HSM_P12.xml.